 Every fall during the week before the start of classes, the Kaneb Center offers a two-day orientation to all graduate students who are serving as a TA or preparing to teach their own course.
 TAs who attend this event will be well prepared for their first interactions with students, dealing with common teaching dilemmas, leading class sessions, and grading student work.
 This event is highly recommended for all new graduate TAs and is also open to returning TAs, postdocs, and other interested graduate students.

-Foundations of Teaching workshop series
+Foundations of Teaching Workshop Series

-Each semester, we offer at least one 4-week series for new teaching assistants designed to introduce and develop the fundamental skills of effective teaching.
+At the beginning of each semester, we offer at least one 4-week series for new teaching assistants designed to introduce and develop the fundamental skills of effective teaching.
 We cover how to communicate expectations, facilitate a class session, grade fairly and efficiently, and teach for critical thinking, providing first-time TAs with a solid foundation for successful teaching in graduate school and beyond.

 Postdoctoral and Graduate Associate Program